 I personally recommend hitting up Blue Kanu.
-It is my favorite restaurant in Queenstown for its unique and delicious menu, as well as relaxing and fun dining environment.
+It is my favorite restaurant in Queenstown for its unique and delicious menu, as well as a relaxing and fun dining environment.
 Blue Kanu serves a fusion of Asian and Pacific Islander food.
 The menu is different, but believe me, every single dish is amazing (yes, I’ve tried them all!)

-Budget saving tip: If you plan your Queenstown itinerary far enough in advance, you might even be able to snag a table on the website First Table.
+Budget-saving tip: If you plan your Queenstown itinerary far enough in advance, you might even be able to snag a table on the website First Table.
 This way, you’ll get 50% off all of your food at Blue Kanu!

 Day 4 – Adventure Day

-Queenstown is the adventure capital of New Zealand, so naturally, one day of your week in Queenstown just has to spent getting an adrenaline rush!
+Queenstown is the adventure capital of New Zealand, so naturally, one day of your week in Queenstown just has to be spent getting an adrenaline rush!

 Morning and Afternoon – Adventure tours